dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 location, rotation, and scale respectively.

-Deselect rotation, because we are only interested in the location of our sprite for this tutorial, and click on the key button.
+Deselect rotation, because we are only interested in the location of our sprite for this tutorial and click on the key button.

 As we don't have a track already set up for the transform/location property, Godot will ask, wether it should set it up for us.
 Click on "Create".